w5xd/PacketThermostat/Commands.md

 Set wire names to be displayed on the LCD, and to be reported using the packet radio.
 At most two characters are allowed for each of the 8 wires.
 R, Z2, Z1, W, ZX, X2, X1 and X3 are the names of the physical connectors labeled on the PCB.
-They are ordered here as least significant bit for R at bit 0, to most significant, X3, which is bit number 7.
+They are ordered with the least significant bit for R(bit 0), to most significant, X3 (bit 7).
 This bit order applies in all the signal masks in the remaining commands below, and for both the inputs to the Packet Thermostat, and for its outputs.
 The R wire is not a signal input used to compute outputs--its the 24VAC supply.
 Therefore